A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Nail care: Avoid cutting cuticles or tearing nails.
 Gentle nail care can prevent further injury.

-It is important to note that while these home remedies may help relieve symptoms, medical consultation is still recommended in case of severe pain or complications.
+It is important to note that while these home remedies may relieve symptoms, medical consultation is still recommended in case of severe pain or complications.

 10 proven methods to prevent infections